cameronabrams/pestifer/README.md

 * 1.4.4:
     * now includes Tcllib 2.0
     * bugfixes:
-      * the `HEAL` patch neglected to set the charges on the C-terminal CA and HB correctly, leading to slight charging for systems where loops are ligated in.
-This is fixed.
+      * fixed incorrect charges on the C-terminal CA and HB in the `HEAL` patch
 * 1.4.3:
     * update ambertools version requirement to 23.6; no more packmol-memgen/pdbremix error
     * bugfixes: